nghielme/hls4ml-ci-lab/README.md

 ## Troubleshooting

-- **Missing environment file**: the CI generator will fall back to `common/environment.yml`.
+- **Missing environment file**: the CI generator will fall back to `experiments/template/environment.yml`.
 If neither file exists, the pipeline prints a warning before running the stage.
 - **Branch not checked out**: specify the desired branch via `--branches` when running `generate_ci.py`.
 For a single default branch, pass just the branch name.
-For mixed branches, use `exp:branch` pairs.
+For mixed branches, use `exp:url@branch` format to specify both the repository URL and branch.
 - **New experiments not in CI**: rerun `generate_ci.py` whenever you add or remove experiment directories.